The Short Answer

 - The Ohio River and Lake Erie offer the largest fishing areas, with inland lakes providing closer options.

-- Channel catfish, largemouth bass, and rainbow trout are common catches
+- Channel catfish, largemouth bass, and rainbow trout are common catches.

-- The Ohio Division of Wildlife sets daily limits and specific rules for each fish type
+- The Ohio Division of Wildlife sets daily limits and specific rules for each fish type.

 From Lake Erie's open waters to hidden river spots, Ohio offers some of the best fishing in the Midwest.
 The state's waters hold trophy channel catfish, fighting smallmouth bass, and schools of walleye.
 Whether you're new to fishing or have years of experience, this guide will show you where to fish, what to catch, and how to follow local rules.